Centereach High School: Planetarium

 Opened in 1971, the Stephen I. Tupper planetarium hosts a variety of shows and serves as an integral part of the elementary science curriculum, receiving its funding through the school budget and currently operated through Western Suffolk BOCES.
 It boasts a 12.2 m dome, seating for 120, and a projector nicknamed Sidney, which is a model A4 Spitz Star Projector manufactured in Chadds Ford, PA.
-Its directors have included David Cohn, who has worked on coordinated efforts with NASA/JPL, Thomas Madigan, who has worked as an IT professional for the likes of Robert Half International, and Dave Bush, who has directed 3 planetariums on Long Island including the Vanderbilt Museum's Reichert Planetarium in Centerport, NY.
-Steven LJ Russo who taught astronomy, Space Science, Earth Science and Meteorology for five decades in the planetarium field, taught at the Tupper Planetarium in the Summer of 2003.

 Athletics

 Centereach fields a number of varsity and junior varsity athletic teams, in Section 11, Division 2 of the New York State Public High School Athletic Association, including Baseball, Basketball, Bowling, Cheerleading, Cross Country, Fencing, Field Hockey, Football, Golf, Gymnastics, Lacrosse, Soccer, Softball, Tennis, Track & Field, Volleyball (Girls), and Wrestling.

 In the fall of 1995, the cross country team (a joint Middle Country team with Newfield High School) won its first state Federation title.

 The October 29, 2007 issue of Sports Illustrated ran a story about Centereach's football team being a favored pick for its opponent's homecoming games because of its poor record in recent seasons.

 Centereach has an Ice Hockey team that is not involved with the school, but is in the NYSAHA.

 In 2017 Centereach High School began a renovation of the boys and girls locker room which was completed for the 2017 -2018 school year.
 According to Joseph Mercado, the Director of Health, “this will be the first time that the gym has been renovated since the school’s construction in 1970.”
 He explained that the “goal [of these new locker rooms] is to infuse school spirit into the new facility by incorporating the school’s color theme.”
 The new blue and black lockers with the white tiled floor and blue sparkles definitely capture Centereach's blue and white spirit.
 The cost of these renovations are estimated at $581,000.

 In addition to the locker room renovations, two team rooms will be renovated at a cost of approximately $370,000.

 The district also began construction on a new auxiliary gym to be located on the former tennis courts and obstacle course area in 2017.
 The cost of this gym is estimated at $370,000.